AndrewJBateman/angular-material-table/README.md

 # :zap: Angular Material Table

-* App using the [Angular Material design component library](https://material.angular.io/) to add a table using mat-table and experiment with different themes.
+* App using the [Angular Material design component library](https://material.angular.io/) to add a table using mat-table with sortable columns, as per [Angular Material sort docs](https://material.angular.io/components/sort/overview).
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-material-table?style=plastic)